Summary and Setup

 Be patient because it might take a while (15-20 min) for conda to work out all of the dependencies.

-After the environment is created we tell Anaconda to use the new environment with the conda keywords conda activate followed by the environment name:
+After the environment is created we tell Conda to use the new environment with the keywords conda activate followed by the name of the environment:

 (base) C:\Users\Lab> conda activate cnn_workshop